framework-one/framework-one.github.io/source/documentation/developing-applications.markdown

 * `"wirebox"` - `"framework.WireBoxAdapter"`

 You can override these if you have installed FW/1's `framework` folder contents elsewhere.
 If you specify a `diEngine` of `"custom"`, you must supply your own value for `diComponent`.

+_Note: in order to use AOP/1 you need to manually download it and place it in the `framework` folder yourself._

 The following configuration variables are used in the construction of the bean factory component: